 Family camping South West France: Camping Cote d’Argent

-Hourtin Plage in the Gironde, Aquitaine region, is a popular holiday destination in summer thanks to its seemingly-endless stretch of sandy dune-guarded coastline that lures surfers and body boarders.
+Hourtin Plage, in the Aquitaine region, is a popular holiday destination in summer thanks to its seemingly-endless stretch of sandy dune-guarded coastline that lures surfers and body boarders.
 Unlike bigger surfy towns, this small-scale, family-friendly town has a really inclusive, welcoming vibe, with a splattering of surf-minded shops to scout out and a handful of restaurants.

 The surf here is powerful and lifeguards fiercely guard the safe bathing areas to prevent the current getting the better of swimmers.
 When the tide is high, there’s a bit of a ‘shore dump’ experience, but when it’s low, there are easier places to paddle with little ones.
 If you’re careful though, there’s no reason why you can’t enjoy jumping the waves with young kids and there are plenty of surf schools to enrol with should you need more expert advice on learning the ways of the wave.

 Amid the protected pine forests there are also vast lakes with sandy shores and calmer, shallow waters that appeal to paddleboarding folk, families with younger kids and lilo lollers, plus miles and miles of excellently-maintained, mostly-flat cycle paths to satisfy both adventure-seekers and beach bums alike.